This module includes predicates related to exceptions and signals, which alter the normal flow of execution.

 Emits a signal, to be intercepted by an ancestor intercept/3.
 The closest matching ancestor is chosen.
 If the signal is not intercepted, the following error is thrown: error(unintercepted_signal(Signal), send_signal/1-1).

-Emits a signal as send_signal/1, but does not throw an error if the signal is not intercepted (i.e. just suceeds silently)
+Emits a signal as send_signal/1, Intercepted=false if the signal is not intercepted (i.e. just suceeds) or true otherwise.

 Halt the system, exiting to the invoking shell.